6u66leSorter/test/README.md

-# test #
-application for detecting oil slicks on images
+# application for detecting oil slicks on images